Panathur – Karike belt

 Panathur – Karike belt is on the border of Kasargod district of Kerala & Coorg and Dakshina Kannada districts in the Indian state of Karnataka.
 It is 44 km east of Kanhangad, 30 km from Bhagamandala in Kodagu and 22 km from Sullia in Dakshina Kannada.
 Kerala and Karnataka are separated by the Manjanadukkam Puzha River.
 In Panathur, people speak Malayalam and in Karike Kannada (mainly Are Bhashe).
 Marathi, Tulu, Konkani and Harijan Bashe are also spoken here.
-The area produces rubber, areconut, coconut, pepper and other agricultural products.
+The area produces rubber, arecanut, coconut, pepper and other agricultural products.
 The land is surrounded by Coorg forests and Kerala Plantation Corporation which runs over 2200 ha.

 The main roads are Kanhangad-Panathur, Karike to Bhagamandala (through the dense Coorg forest) and another connects Panathur & Karike to Sullia through KPC and Kallapally.
 The three districts join in Kammadi.
 A community called Kudiyanmaar also lives here, speaking a mix of Tulu, Kannada and ancient Malayalam.